Selling Property in India: A Comprehensive Guide for NRIs

 Obtained Form 15CB & 15CA.

-Managed repatriation of funds to his US bank.
+Managed the repatriation of funds to his US bank.

 Result: A smooth, transparent, and legally compliant sale — without Rao needing to fly down.